kevinslin/seed-tldr/vault/common.aria2c.md

 `aria2c --force-sequential {{url_1}} {{url_2}}`

-- Download from multiple sources each URI pointing to the same file:
+- Download from multiple sources with each URI pointing to the same file:

 `aria2c {{url_1}} {{url_2}}`